How do I register for classes?

 Who is eligible to participate in commencement and how do I purchase my cap and gown?

-To be eligible to participate in commencement, have your name listed in the commencement program, and purchase a cap and gown, you must have already been conferred for graduation the previous summer or fall term or have filed a valid graduation application for the spring semester.
+To be eligible to participate in fall commencement, have your name listed in the commencement program, and purchase a cap and gown, you must have already been awarded your degree the preceding summer semester or have filed a valid graduation application for the fall semester.

 Click here for information about cap and gown.